 Finding the bonsai trees that you want

 A good, specialist bonsai tree nursery should have access to a range of common and unusual bonsai trees.
 Seek out places with knowledgeable people who are interested in helping you.
-Regular garden centres, DIY store and supermarkets sometimes have a few trees however they do not have the knowledge to care for them and the trees may have been neglected before you buy them.
+Regular garden centres, DIY stores and supermarkets sometimes have a few trees however they do not have the knowledge to care for them and the trees may have been neglected before you buy them.

-If you are interest in starting a bonsai collection, it is absolutely possible to create your own.
+If you are interested in starting a bonsai collection, it is absolutely possible to create your own.
 Garden centres and plant nurseries sometimes have a number of plants which can be styled into bonsai.
 It’s also a great idea to buy some young trees and plant them into a growing bed in your garden.
 Do this during the dormant season (late autumn to early spring) and grow them on for a couple of years.
 Growers call them transplants or whips, and they are for sale online if you search.

 A number of bonsai seed kits are available online.
 Please note that there is no such thing as bonsai seeds.
 They are simply tree seeds, so be wary of being over-charged for inexpensive tree seeds in fancy packaging.

-Think about day to day bonsai tree care
+Think about day-to-day bonsai tree care

 Regular watering is essential.
 It’s pretty much an everyday task in hot summer weather.
 Plan for holidays, get someone to water them for you.
 Tell them that if in doubt, water them every day.
 It’s true that too much water can damage bonsai trees (rotting the roots) but this takes a while and won’t happen in a week or fortnight.
-Better that than under watering, which is lethal far more quickly.
+Better than underwatering, which is lethal far more quickly.
 Don’t be afraid to prune your trees either.
-We sometime get people coming into the centre to see us with a badly overgrown tree that is unhealthy and looks a mess.
+We sometimes get people coming into the centre to see us with a badly overgrown tree that is unhealthy and looks a mess.

 Patience is required (but I don’t have any!)

 Another thing that people often say to me is that must have a lot of patience to grow bonsai trees.
 Less polite people tell me that bonsai is boring – all that waiting around for a tree to grow.
-In reality I have very little patience a lot of the time.
+In reality, I have very little patience a lot of the time.
 It is true that bonsai trees take time to develop, getting a little better every year.
 Bonsai growers tend to have a number of projects on the go at any one time.
 A group of maples, a few Oaks in large planters growing on, a few Hawthorns and Cotoneasters in growing bed.
-Each of my projects get a bit of attention every so often.
-I do a bit of pruning, maybe some wiring, repot them in the spring every couple of years.
-You may end up with a display area in your garden for nice looking trees in ceramic pots and a development area with trees in tubs and plants.
-Bonsai growers enjoy working on their trees and it arguably is boring if you’re stood there waiting for a tree to grow so that you can style it.
+Each of my projects gets a bit of attention every so often.
+I do a bit of pruning, maybe some wiring, and repot them in the spring every couple of years.
+You may end up with a display area in your garden for nice-looking trees in ceramic pots and a development area with trees in tubs and plants.
+Bonsai growers enjoy working on their trees and it arguably is boring if you’re standing there waiting for a tree to grow so that you can style it.
 The answer is to have lots of projects on the go all at the same time.
-You can also make bonsai quickly by taking plants from garden centres and styling them in an afternoon.
+You can also make bonsai quickly by taking plants from garden centres and styling them in the afternoon.

 Still not sure how to start?

-If after reading this you’re still not sure how to get started, why not come in to see us at All Things Bonsai and have a chat with myself or Jude.
-People often tell us that they’re read up, watched videos and looked online but still don’t know where to start but after a few minutes at the centre, they have a much better idea on how to start a bonsai collection.
+If after reading this you’re still not sure how to get started, why not come in to see us at All Things Bonsai and have a chat with myself or Jude?
+People often tell us that they’ve read up, watched videos and looked online but still don’t know where to start but after a few minutes at the centre, they have a much better idea on how to start a bonsai collection.
 For contact information and opening hours please click here.